DeAmir/deamir.github.io/_posts/2023-10-06-The Recursion Theorem 1.md

 > There exists a TM that once done executing, the tape contains its own description.

 This version provides the basic methods behind the full theorem.
 We now need to construct such a TM.
-This is difficult to do so in explicitly - try to create a Python program that prints itself.
+This is difficult to do explicitly - try to create a Python program that prints itself.
 For example, if you start with `print(` then you need another `print(` inside etc., infinitely many times.

 ### The Construction
 We construct such a machine, SELF, by separating the printing process into two parts, each carried out by a dedicated TM.
 The machines are $A$ and $B$.
 The $SELF$ machine would be executing $A$ and then $B$.